 1. Stay on a Traditional Junk Boat

 Halong Bay is world-famous for its traditional junk boats.
-Staying on a traditional junk boat in Halong Bay is a truly unique experience that you can’t have anywhere else in the world.
+Staying on a traditional junk boat in Halong Bay is a unique experience you can’t have anywhere else.

-Junk boats come in all shapes and sizes, so you’ll be able to find one that fits your budget and group size.
-Most junk boats come with private bedrooms, a dining area, and a sundeck.
+Junk boats come in all shapes and sizes, so you can find one that fits your budget and group size.
+Most junk boats have private bedrooms, a dining area, and a sundeck.

-You’ll love being able to wake up and enjoy the stunning views of Ha Long Bay from your room.
+You’ll love waking up and enjoying the stunning views of Ha Long Bay from your room.
 And don’t forget to make time to explore the limestone caves and floating villages around the bay.

 With so much to see and do, staying on a junk boat is the perfect way to experience everything Ha Long Bay offers.
 The downside of staying on a junk boat is that they’re not always the most comfortable or luxurious option.
 If you’re looking for a 5-star experience, you might want to consider one of the other options on this list.

 2. Stay in a Cave Hotel

-Halong Bay is one of the most popular tourist destinations in Vietnam, and it’s easy to see why.
-The bay is home to thousands of old karstic foot caves, and some of them have been turned into the most popular hotels.
+Halong Bay is one of Vietnam’s most popular tourist destinations, and it’s easy to see why.
+The bay is home to thousands of old karstic foot caves, some of which have been turned into the most popular hotels.
 Staying in a cave hotel is a truly unique experience, and it’s the perfect way to get away from the hustle and bustle of city life.

 There are a few different cave hotels in Halong Bay, but these are some of the best hotels:

 The first hotel on our list of best hotels is the Dragon Cave Hotel.
 This hotel is located in the heart of Halong Bay, and it offers stunning views of the bay.
 The rooms are spacious and comfortable, and the staff is friendly and helpful.

-Finally, we have the Bai Tho Mountain Retreat, one of the best hotels to book.
-This hotel is located on a mountain overlooking Halong Bay, and it offers breathtaking views of the bay.
+Finally, the Bai Tho Mountain Retreat is one of the best hotels to book.
+This hotel is located on a mountain overlooking Halong Bay and offers breathtaking views of the bay.